tyrus-tracey/CMPT461-GeomLogoTool/README.md

 ### Applying Target Image
 Once your scene geometry from MoGE is loaded into Blender, simply press F8 to execute the add-on.
 First load your PNG logo image.
 Once loaded, the 3D cursor is brought up to indicate where on the geometry you would like to apply the logo.
 You are free to move the 3D Viewport around to direct the target region.
 You can then use the mousewheel to expand or shrink the selection region.
 Once the desired target region is selected, press Enter to apply the logo image as a texture.
-Our machines showed good performance at around ~200,000 faces.

 ### Tuning Image Placement
 To fine-tune the UV parameters, bring up the Render Panel by navigating to the side toolbar (next to the Navigation Gizmo).
 This may be collapsed by default (in which case it is a leftward arrow); click on it to expand.
 The click on Render Applied Logo to bring up the panel.
 Logo translation, rotation, scale can be adjusted here.